Premium review

 Healthcare costs are driven by a number of factors, including:

-- Higher costs associated with new medical technologies and treatments
+- higher costs associated with new medical technologies and treatments

-- An ageing population requiring higher levels of care
+- an ageing population requiring higher levels of care

-- Rates of chronic health conditions increasing
+- rates of chronic health conditions increasing

 Health funds are required to justify a premium increase by submitting an application to the Federal Government for approval.
-All applications to increase premiums are first assessed by The Department of Health and the Australian Prudential Regulation Authority (APRA).
+All applications to increase premiums are first assessed by the Department of Health and the Australian Prudential Regulation Authority (APRA).
 The application is then sent to the Minister for Health and Aged Care to consider if the increase is necessary.
 If a proposed premium increase is found to not be in the public interest, it won’t be approved.

 Learn more about private health insurance premium increases.